 - How does CDCK collect data about me?

-- What data does CDCK collect about me, and why?
+- What personal information does CDCK collect, and why?

 - How can I make choices about data collection?

 - Where does CDCK store data about me?

 - Does CDCK comply with the EU General Data Protection Regulation?

 - How does CDCK safeguard international data transfers after Schrems II?

 - Does CDCK comply with the California Consumer Privacy Act?

 - Where can I access data about me?

 - How can I change or erase data about me?

 - Does CDCK make automated decisions based on data about me?